 As a couple, you can address the terms of separation through the following:

-- A separation agreement, written and signed by both of you and signed by a witness
+- By creating a separation agreement.
+This is written and signed by both of you and signed by a witness.

 - An arbitrator or a mediator